dart-lang/site-www/src/_guides/language/language-tour.md

 {{site.alert.note}}
-  The preceding example uses an `async` function (`checkVersion()`) without waiting for a result — a practice that can cause problems if the code assumes that the function has finished executing.
+  The preceding example uses an `async` function (`checkVersion()`) without waiting for a result—a practice that can cause problems if the code assumes that the function has finished executing.
   To avoid this problem,
   use the [unawaited_futures linter rule][].